lsocrate/jade-court/edict.md

 Action had to be taken in regards to Rally cards, and as discussed before, this project started at a time when L5R was a living LCG.
 We started work with a clear line of no erratas and no rule changes.
 Our initial decision was to ban all Rally cards.
 Then L5R was discontinued.
 To not waste the work already done, to not rush jigoku development beyond what’s reasonable, to not risk disturbing the balance we had found so far in our work: we decided to keep all Rally cards banned on the initial release of the Jade Edict.
 We have the intention of bringing the Rally cards back to the game later, after we figure out how to approach that.

 Last, in line with the ban on Rally, we are banning City of the Rich Frog.
-We take that decision to keep the systemic integrity of our approach, but we recognize this card is different from Rally.
-City of the Rich might come back later.
+We take that decision to keep the systemic integrity of our approach, but we recognize that this card is different from Rally.
+City of the Rich Frog might come back later.

 ## Purify the Soul: what cards are free again?
 As mentioned above, Bayushi Liar is not a banned card in the Jade Edict.
 But there are other cards who were considered fit to be released from the Imperial Law.